sutta » mn » Majjhima Nikāya 127

 Idha pana, gahapati, bhikkhu yāvatā dve vā tīṇi vā rukkhamūlāni mahaggatanti pharitvā adhimuccitvā viharati.

-Also, a mendicant meditates determined on pervading the extent of two or three tree roots …
+Also, a mendicant meditates focused on pervading the extent of two or three tree roots …

 Ayampi vuccati, gahapati, mahaggatā cetovimutti.